 Downgrade Your Windows Version from Pro to Home Without Resetting Your PC

-On the next page, you will need to accept the license agreement.
-You should then see a screen that says Ready to install and it should say Install Windows 11 Home as well as Keep personal files and apps.
-You can also click on the link that says Change what to keep if you do not want to keep your files and apps.
+Click through the initial setup prompts and allow the installer to check for any missing background updates.
+On the next page, you will need to accept the standard software license agreement.
+You should then see a final screen that says Ready to install.
+It should clearly state Install Windows 11 Home as well as Keep personal files and apps.

 Windows Edition Information